Measuring topological descriptors of complex networks under uncertainty: Future directions

-We conclude this study with a brief discussion about future directions.
+Here we provide a brief discussion about future directions.
 In fact, this work opens the way to the definition of other descriptors -- e.g. centrality measures -- of complex systems in the wake of the fuzzy descriptors.
 Also, the fuzzy perspective might be extended to the dynamical features of a complex network by studying, for instance, the properties of the fuzzy counterpart of the Laplacian.

 A first example of another topological descriptor eligible to be redefined in fuzzy terms is the rich-club coefficient~(see e.g. \cite{richclub}).
 Using the information coming from the degree distribution for the individual nodes, the rich-club coefficient can be redefined as the probability $P^{rich}(e,n,k)$ to observe $e$ edges connecting $n$ nodes of degree greater than $k$.
 Having the Poisson-Binomial probability distribution for the degree (\eqref{eq_poibin}) and the probabilities of the possible configurations (\eqref{eq_confc}), all the ingredients are there to obtain $P^{rich}$.
 Given a fuzzy network of $N$ nodes and the associated fuzzy adjacency matrix with elements $\pi_{ij}$ the probability that the node $i$ has degree greater than $k$ is